PDE estimates for multi-dimensional KPZ equation: Bounds for the homogeneous equation: the case of a bounded initial condition

 By \cite{AmoBen} and \cite{BenLau}, the Cauchy problem has a unique, global solution $u$ which is classical for positive times, that is, $u\in C([0,+\infty)\times\R^d)\cap C^{1,2}((0,\infty)\times\R^d)$.
 The comparison principle, in the form proved by Kaplan \cite{Kap} for classical, bounded solutions of non-linear parabolic equations on unbounded spatial domains, implies that $h_t\ge 0$ for all $t\ge 0$ (resp. $h_t\le 0$ for all $t\ge 0$) if $h_0\ge 0$ (resp. $h_0\le 0$) and yields the a priori estimates \BEQ ||h_t||_{\infty}\le ||h_0||_{\infty},\qquad ||\nabla h_t||_{\infty}\le ||\nabla h_0||_{\infty} \qquad (t\ge 0). \EEQ

-We now prove time-decay estimates of the solution for various norms, emphasizing those which are not straightforward extension of previously known results for $V(y)=y^q$.
-Such estimates come roughly from three different sources.
+We now prove time-decay estimates of the solution for various norms, emphasizing those which are not a straightforward extension of previously known results for $V(y)=y^q$.
+Such estimates come roughly from three different sources, and are correspondingly split into 3 paragraphs (\S 2.1, \S 2.2 and \S 2.3).
 Generally speaking, constants appearing in the inequalities deteriorate when $\nu\to 0$ whenever parabolic estimates are involved (see below); Proposition \ref{prop:decay-gradient} (ii), (iii) is an outstanding exception.

 We recall here briefly for non-specialists the {\em maximum principle } and the {\em comparison principle} for parabolic PDE's, in a weak form which is sufficient for section 2.
 Standard references on the subject are e.g. \cite{Eva}, \cite{CraIshLio}, \cite{Bar}.